 So be selective and keep in mind that your time and focus are limited, and that’s why you should dedicate them to 3 or fewer goals at first.

 Less is better than more in this case too.
-That gives you the chance to do things right, but also experiment, make mistakes and learn from them, see what works best for you, and eventually improve your techniques.
+That gives you the chance to do things right and experiment, make mistakes, learn from them, see what works best for you, and eventually improve your techniques.

 That’s one of the main reasons New Year’s resolutions usually fail.
 It’s also why people can’t focus while working on a task.

 Our mind just isn’t programmed to do many things at once.
 It performs best when single-tasking.